mazenAT/community-hub-front/PAYMOB_INTEGRATION.md

 To test the Paymob integration:

 1. Start the development server
-2. Navigate to `/wallet/recharge`
+2. Navigate to `/recharge` or click "Recharge" from the wallet page
 3. Follow the payment flow
 4. Test both card and mobile wallet options
-5. Verify callback handling
+5. Verify callback handling and auto-redirect to wallet

 ## Backend Requirements